junxit/us-congress-bills-112/bill.md

 - **(a)** *Offense* Chapter 95 of title 18, United States Code, is amended by adding at the end the following:
   > ## § 1960A.
 Financial facilitation of access to child pornography
   >
-  > Whoever knowingly conducts, or attempts or conspires to conduct, a financial transaction (as defined in section 1956(c)) in or affecting interstate or foreign commerce, knowing that such transaction will facilitate access to, or the possession of, child pornography (as defined in section 2256) shall be fined under this title or imprisoned not more than 20 years, or both.
+  > - **(a)** *In general* Whoever knowingly conducts, or attempts or conspires to conduct, a financial transaction (as defined in section 1956(c)) in or affecting interstate or foreign commerce, knowing that such transaction will facilitate access to, or the possession of, child pornography (as defined in section 2256) shall be fined under this title or imprisoned not more than 20 years, or both.
+  > - **(b)** *Exclusion from offense* This section does not apply to a financial transaction conducted by a person in cooperation with, or with the consent of, any Federal, State, or local law enforcement agency.

 - **(b)** *Clerical amendment* The table of sections at the beginning of chapter 95 of title 18, United States Code, is amended by adding at the end the following new item: